 Let’s get started without a long introduction.

 The translations are all done by MAS Abdel Haleem, who was educated at Al-Azhar University in Cairo, Egypt, and Cambridge University, and is now professor of Islamic Studies at the School of Oriental and African Studies, University of London.
-Overall, his translation is excellent, though he occasionally whitewashes some of the harsh wording found throughout his sacred book.
+Overall, his translation is excellent, though he occasionally whitewashes some of the harsh wording.

 Sayyid Abul A’La Maududi (d.
 1979) was an Indo-Pakistani who tried to establish a theocracy in Pakistan through the Jamaat-i Islami Party, but he failed in his political ambitions.
 Nevertheless, he is a highly regarded commentator on the Quran (The Meaning of the Qur’an), representing traditional Islam.

 Sayyid Qutb was an Egyptian radical, prolific author, and godfather of an assortment of modern jihadist movements today.
 He was executed in 1966 for trying to overthrow the Egyptian government.
 He wrote a valued and sometimes insightful multivolume commentary on the Quran, In the Shade of the Qur’an.

 We let these three highly qualified and devout Muslims speak for their own religion and the Quran in this section.
 We also examine the historical and literary contexts of the Quranic passages in order to get some clarity and to prevent the standard, reflexive “out of context” defense of Muslim apologists (defenders).

 First Prohibition (of sorts): yes and no